MIGHTYminnow/trestle/README.md

 * Examples and usage can all be viewed on the [Trestle Demo](http://demo.mightyminnow.com/theme/trestle/)

 #### To Do
+* Add ability to click off of mobile menu/search to hide menu/search.
 * Rework menu CSS for simplicity (general / primary / secondary / header)
 * Convert non-theme functionality to separate Genesis-dependant plugin
 * Add in Grunt support for: